tzolov/springboot-gemfire-jpa-atomikos/README.md

 3. After the Application Context initialization (e.g. in `@PostConstruct`) *bind* the Atomikos UserTransaction manager to the JNDI using name: `java:comp/UserTransaction`

+Now you can use Spring `@Transaction` annotations to start global (manged by Atomikos) transactions.
+If Gemfire operation (like put/get) is performed within such transaction it will atomatically participate in the global transaction.

 ## Build
 ```
 mvn clean install